Creating an Encouraging Environment

 New Struan School

-The design of New Struan School takes account of the recommendations of the Scottish Government and then goes a step further to address the ‘value added’ components that are essential to a specialised service for pupils with autism spectrum disorder (ASD).
+The design of New Struan School takes account of the recommendations of the Scottish Government and then goes a step further to address the ‘value added’ components that are essential to a specialised service for autistic pupils.

-We know from ‘first person’ accounts of people with ASD, how aspects of the environment can assault their senses and create confusion and fear.
+We know from ‘first person’ accounts of autistic people how aspects of the environment can assault their senses and create confusion and fear.

 "Auditory and tactile input often overwhelmed me.
 Loud noise hurt my ears.
 When noise and sensory stimulation became too intense, I was able to shut off my hearing and retreat into my own world.’"(Grandin, 1996)